 Maine Dental Education Loan Repayment Program

-The dental care facility needs to meet certain requirements, which includes being in an underserved area.
-Also, it must accept payments on a sliding scale as well as through MaineCare.
+The primary dental care facility needs to meet certain requirements, which include being in an underserved area.
+Also, it must accept student loan payments on a sliding scale and through MaineCare.

 Educators for Maine Loan Forgiveness Program

-Forgiveness amount: One or two years of loans forgiven
+Maximum forgiveness amount: One or two years of payments forgiven

 Educators may be eligible for teacher loan forgiveness in Maine and get up to one or two years’ worth of loan payments forgiven.
 To qualify for the Educators for Maine Loan Forgiveness program, you need to be certified by the Maine Department of Education and work at a qualifying school.

-You must be employed in certain fields, including but not limited to the following:
+You must provide your teaching services in certain fields, including but not limited to the following:

 Jobs for Maine’s Graduates specialists and some child-care providers are also eligible for this program.
 Whether you get one or two years of loans forgiven will depend on working in an underserved subject area.